Pegmunch/TruckNav-Pro/replit.md

 # Overview

-This project is a specialized web application for truck navigation, designed to provide safe and efficient routing for heavy goods vehicles (HGVs).
-Its primary purpose is to help truck drivers plan routes that avoid restrictions based on vehicle dimensions (height, width, weight, length) and to locate truck-friendly facilities along their journey.
-The system aims to enhance safety and efficiency for professional drivers by offering intelligent route planning and real-time information.
+This project is a specialized web application for truck navigation, providing safe and efficient routing for Heavy Goods Vehicles (HGVs).
+Its primary purpose is to help truck drivers plan routes that avoid restrictions based on vehicle dimensions (height, width, weight, length) and to locate truck-friendly facilities.
+The system aims to enhance safety and efficiency for professional drivers through intelligent route planning, real-time information, and a mobile-first design.

 # User Preferences